YangLinyi/yanglinyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-<span style="color:red; font-size: 100%">**Actively Employing 26 Fall Masters, and PhDs**</span>

-My research interests are building AI co-scientists, enhancing LLMs' reasoning capabilities, and designing **open-ended curiosity-driven exploration-based** methods.
-If you are looking for research positions, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com

 I was fortunate to be supervised by Prof. Jun Wang (UCL), Prof. Barry Smyth (UCD), and Prof. Yue Zhang (Westlake).
 I served as an **Area Chair** at ICLR, ACL, EMNLP, and CIKM, a **Senior Program Committee** member at IJCAI, and an **Associate Editor** at the Special Issue on TIST with Prof. Jindong Wang and Prof. Qiang Yang.
 I have published some influential papers at top-tier conferences and have been featured by Huggingface and social media multiple times, with a total citation: <a href='https://scholar.google.com/citations?user=go3sFxcAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.

-I designed the first LLM-based Research-Review-Refinement process by using reinforcement learning, namely CycleResearcher [ICLR, 2025].
+My research interests are building AI co-scientists and designing **open-ended curiosity-driven exploration-based** methods.
+Previously, I designed the first LLM-based Research-Review-Refinement process by using reinforcement learning, namely CycleResearcher [ICLR, 2025].
 I contributed a first-of-its-kind Collaborative Learning of Large and Small Language Models, achieving the state-of-the-art OOD testing results [ICLR, 2024].
 Before ChatGPT, I built the first large-scale out-of-distribution natural language understanding dataset, namely GLUE-X [ACL, 2023].
 I tried to pre-train a large-scale graph recurrent network, instead of using transformers, achieving the state-of-the-art results, especially in efficiency [TPAMI, 2025] (second author).
 Currently, I devote myself to **AI for Scientific Discovery**.

+If you are looking for research positions, please do not hesitate to contact me via email: yanglinyiucd[at]gmail[dot]com

 # 🏆 Honors and Awards
 - Faculty and lecturer at the International Programme on [AI Evaluation](https://ai-evaluation.org): Capabilities & Safety